-Dr. Imran holds a Master of Science in Computer Science degree with a distinction (1st position) from Mohammad Ali Jinnah University (Islamabad campus, 2007).
-He is also an Oracle Certified Professional (OCP).
-He obtained the OCP certification in 2004 from the Oracle Corporation, California, USA.
+Dr. Imran holds a Master of Science in Computer Science degree with a distinction (1st position) from Mohammad Ali Jinnah University (new name: Capital University of Science and Technology) Islamabad campus, 2007.
+He also holds an Oracle Certified Professional (OCP) certification from the Oracle Corporation, California, USA.

-[April, 2015] - Journal paper accepted @ ACM Computing Surveys
+April 2015 - Journal paper got accepted @ ACM Computing Surveys

 [April, 2014] - Paper accepted @ SocialCom-Standford'14